Claustn/xipherdk/content/posts/2021-04-11-Using-Grafana-to-monitor-Kamstrup-Omnipower.md

 Here you can see the *activePower**Minus*** values are **0**, because I do not produce any power

-Here is a sensor config that incluces everything, this can also be found [here](https://github.com/Claustn/esp8266-kamstrup-mqtt/blob/master/Home_Assistant/sensors.yml)
+Here is a sensor config that includes everything, this can also be found [here](https://github.com/Claustn/esp8266-kamstrup-mqtt/blob/master/Home_Assistant/sensors.yml)

 ```
 sensor: